E-Filing and E-Service Procedures

 - E-filings shall become part of the official record.

-- Filing of documents under this rule may be accomplished by e-mail.
+- Filing of documents under these procedures may be accomplished by e-mail.

 - Electronic filings received by 11:59 p.m. on a business day will be docketed for that business day.
 Electronic filings received between 12:00 a.m. and 11:59 p.m. on a Saturday, Sunday, or court holiday will be docketed for the next business day.
 See MCR 1.108; MCR 8.110(D)(2).

-- An e-filing served under this rule shall be deemed to have been signed by the Board, attorney, party or declarant in the following circumstances:
+- An e-filing served under these procedures shall be deemed to have been signed by the Board, attorney, party or declarant in the following circumstances:

 - Signatures submitted electronically shall either be a scanned image of the original signature or use the following form: /s/ Jane L. Doe, unless it is required to be sworn or notarized;